 5. Feelings Of Isolation and Loneliness

 If nurses are working long hours, they may be away from home for long.
 In such cases, they may not see their kids and family.
-When staying away from home and becomes a habit, they can feel isolated and alone.
+When staying away from home becomes a habit, they can feel isolated and alone.
 These emotions can soon translate into depression and anxiety.
 If a nurse’s mental health is in shambles, they can’t provide care.
-They may start neglecting their duties and even not looking after the patients they’re supposed to treat as correctly as they should.
+They may start neglecting their duties and not looking after the patients they’re supposed to treat as correctly as they should.
 Depression and anxiety can also make you collapse at work, which can cause severe damage to a nurse’s health.

 6. Irregularities In Records